aldobatta/fallback-supernova/README.md

 - Analyze the output of the 3D SPH simulations, and
 - Reproduce plots from papers using these results.

+More details of the structure of the repo and its contents will be added soon.

 ## Contact
 Please email your queries to Aldo Batta (abatta@inaoe.mx) or Alejandro Vigna-Gomez (avignagomez@nbi.ku.dk).